xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD10_DEMO.md

 6. You will be asked to supply a **Subscription ID**, which you can get by performing the following steps:
    1. Open Microsoft Edge and go to **http://portal.azure.com**.
 If a box appears, asking for your email address, enter your email address, and then click **Continue**.
 Wait for the sign-in page to appear, enter your email address and password, and then click **Sign In**.
    2. On the top bar, in the **search** box, type **Cost**, and then, in **results**, click **Cost Management + Billing(Preview)**.
 The **Cost Management + Billing** window should open.
-   3. Under **BILLING ACCOUNT**, click **Subscriptions**.
+   3. Under **Individual billing**, click **Subscriptions**.
    4. Under **My subscriptions**, you should have at least one subscription.
 Click the subscription that you want to use.
    5. Copy the value from **Subscription ID**, and then at the PowerShell command line, paste the copied value.
-7. In the **Sign in** window that appears, enter your details, and then sign in.
-8. In the **Administrator: Windows PowerShell** window, follow the on-screen instructions.
+7. In the **Administrator: Windows PowerShell** window, follow the on-screen instructions.
 Wait for the deployment to complete successfully.
-9. Write down the name of the Azure App Service that is created.
+8. Write down the name of the Azure App Service that is created.
+9. Close the **Administrator: PowerShell Window**.

 # Lesson 1: Introduction to Scalability